 Vancouver police responded to Oppenheimer Park where a man had been assaulted near the basketball court on New Year’s Day at approximately 1:00pm.

 Police arrived to find Jesus Cristobal-Esteban, 62, unconscious.
-The victim was rushed to hospital where he dies of his injuries on January 2nd.
+Police said Cristobal-Esteban suffered a serious head injury in an altercation The victim was rushed to hospital where he died of his injuries on January 2nd.

 No arrests have been made at this time.
 Anyone with information is asked to call the VPD’s homicide detectives at 604-717-2500 or Crime Stoppers anonymously at 1-800-222-8477.